Sr2006na/Unit-converter-/README.md

 ## License

 This project is custom licensed .
-See the LICENSE[Licence]file for details.
+See the LICENSE[License]file for details.

 ## Author 👨‍💻